 Using WMIC with PowerShell

-WMIC can be used with PowerShell to create more complex scripts that can automate tasks and help red teamers achieve their objectives more efficiently.
+WMIC can be used with PowerShell to create more complex scripts to automate tasks and help red teamers achieve their objectives more efficiently.
 For example, the following PowerShell script can be used to enumerate all user accounts on the target system and display their corresponding password statuses:

 $accounts = wmic useraccount list full